rubygems/rfcs/text/0000-ownership-transfer.md

 # Summary

 gem owner -a/r command is used to add or remove owners by an email.
-We will add options for adding/removing gem owners via Web UI.
+We will add an option of adding/removing gem owners via the Web UI.
 We will add email notification to the owner add/remove events.
 Owners can opt-out of receive email notification about ownership changes of a gem.
 We will make owner additions auditable by storing when the new owner was added and by whom.
 We will require a confirmation from the user added as an owner.

 We will also add a new flow for ownership transfers.
 Any gem owner will be able to create an `ownership request`.
 Any user will be able to make an `ownership application` for any gem with less than 100,000 downloads and older than 12 months _updated_at_ time or gems which have an associated `ownership request`.
 When a gem owner approves an `ownership application`, the requester must be added as an owner to the gem.
-These `ownership requests` will be searchable and listed on a site-wide link.
+The `ownership requests` will be searchable and listed on a site-wide link.

 # Motivation

 Adding and removing owners through the web UI would facilitate the frictionless transfer of gem ownership without dependency on the gem CLI installation and configuration on the user-side.

 Email notification and audit trail of owner additions will improve the mitigation time of unintended access grants.
 Adding a new owner without any confirmation from the user being added as an owner, potentially lead to email notification spamming.
-Making the user being added as owner confirm the addition, we will avoid sending unsolicited emails.
+Making the user being added as an owner confirm the addition, we will avoid sending unsolicited emails.

 New ownership transfer flow will automate the process of requesting gem ownership transfers and additions.
 Gem owners who are looking for new maintainers/owners will be able to open `ownership requests` and let interested users apply with `ownership application` to show their interest.
 A New searchable view of `ownership requests` will make it easier for the users to find the gems which need maintainers.